JRLaro/JJAM/README.md

 ## Installation

-This Web application can be easily accessed by the link: https://jrlaro.github.io/weatherDashboard/ which will re-direct you. *Make sure that you are connected to the internet.
+This Web application can be easily accessed by the link: (Enter website) which will re-direct you. *Make sure that you are connected to the internet.

 ## Technologies